Blue Topaz, Ruby, Diamanté & Vermeil Flower Brooch

 "Coro" (in script) "CRAFT" with Pegasus and "STERLING" on rectangular cartouche

 Design patent D146,961 issued to Adolph Katz in 1947 (application filed in 1946); 1946 "Vogue" ad

-This Adolph Katz-designed brooch is a stunning example of the Retro Modern style and the pieces created for Coro’s high-end line in the 1940s.
-The vermeil-sterling-silver center looks like folds of a fabric with pavé-trimmed white metal at each end.
+This flower brooch designed by Adolph Katz is a stunning example of the Retro Modern style and the pieces created for Coro’s high-end line in the 1940s.
+The gold-plated sterling silver center looks like folds of a fabric with pavé-trimming at each end.
 The same trim is wound around the center.
-From there emanate two boughs of faceted, oval blue-topaz glass flowers with round ruby-glass accents.
+From there emanate two boughs of faceted, oval blue-topaz-glass flowers with round ruby-glass accents.
+The blue stones have foil backs to intensify their color.
 The pin closes with a fold-over safety clasp.
-This delicious brooch was advertised in the February 1, 1946 issue of Vogue.
+Gorgeous colors and amazing condition.
+This delicious jewel was advertised in the February 1, 1946 issue of Vogue.